(*indicates founding member)

 Board of Managers Member

-Michelle Hall is the Associate Director for Educational Programs at the Center for Teaching and Learning (CTL) at Columbia University.
+Michelle Hall is the Director for Columbia University Medical Center Programs and Services at the Center for Teaching and Learning (CTL).
 She provides cross-campus leadership and direction around services, technology platforms, and faculty development aimed at faculty and academic departments.
 Michelle has designed and developed numerous successful educational technology programs and workshops for faculty at Columbia University.

 Before joining the CTL, Michelle worked as an instructional designer, creating web-based learning courses for Citigroup’s Risk Management division and McGraw Hill Construction’s Continuing Education Center.
 Prior to that, she served for several years as a secondary-school teacher of biology and chemistry in Barbados.
 Michelle has an M.A. in Computing and Education from Teachers College.
 She is currently pursuing a Ph.D. in Cognitive Studies in Education at Teachers College.